-You may have wondered if you had a heart attack at one point in your adult life.
-That feeling when your chest constricts and a searing pain hit through you—is no laughing matter.
-But far from the idea of gasping for breath or slumping out while gripping the chest as reflected in movies and television shows, the difference between heartburn and a heart attack can be slight.
+You may have wondered if you have ever had a heart attack at one point in your adult life.
+That feeling when your chest constricts and a searing pain hit through you is no laughing matter.
+But, unlike the idea of gasping for breath or slumping over while gripping the chest as reflected in movies and television shows, the difference between heartburn and a heart attack can be slight.
 To ensure safety, it is therefore essential to learn the difference between these two conditions.
-To give you an idea here’s a blow by blow on heartburn or heart attack.
+To give you an idea here’s a breakdown on the differences between heartburn or a heart attack.

 Heartburn is deemed a form of acid indigestion.
 It is both a discomfort and a painful situation known to be caused by acids aiding digestion to move back up into the esophagus.
 If you have the same feeling lately, it is important to ask the following questions:

-- Does the burning sensation starts in the upper abdomen and move up to the chest?
+- Does the burning sensation start in the upper abdomen and move up to the chest?

 - Does the sensation happen while lying down or bending over?